 The East has long been a draw for artists and creatives, inspired by the landscape and the light from our big blue skies and bucolic sunsets.
 New exhibitions are now showcasing works in unique settings which add to their impact.
-Here is the autumn’s ‘must see’ list:
+Here are a selection of ideas to stimulate, intrigue, confront, enlighten and entertain:

 Grayson Perry’s ground-breaking ‘lost’ pots have been reunited for the first time to focus on the formative years of one of Britain’s most recognisable artists.
 Often challenging and explicit, these works reveal the early development of Perry’s distinctive voice that has established him as a compelling commentator on contemporary society.
 This exhibition is the last on the collection’s tour in the UK and will not be going to London.